Portrait of Rauf Aliev

 Recipe merging is handy if you need to send similar-looking JSONs to different endpoints.

-for example, we have two fragments:
+For example, we have two fragments:

 {